 Synchronization of the accumulator ring with the electron source requires that the ring circumference is an integer number of bunch spacings at the source.
 The scheme shown in Fig. 3 assumes the ring circumference of two bunch spacings or, in other words, a ring harmonic number of 2 at 22.7 MHz.
 This gives a ring circumference of about 26.5 m.
 Increasing the ring circumference helps lower the duty factor but, of course, incurs a higher cost.

 To preserve the polarization of the injected beam, the ring is shaped as figure 8.
 In a racetrack, the polarization of the circulating beam would undergo a rotation on each turn misaligning it with the injected beam’s polarization.
 If needed spin stabilization can be provided by a small solenoid.
 If considering solenoidal focusing of the circulating beam, which seems to be a good option for the optics design of such a ring, one has to compensate the spin effect of the focusing solenoids, for example, by using them in opposite-field pairs.

+Another option for preserving the polarization in the accumulator ring is to use a racetrack with a full Siberian snake.
+However, the figure-8 design can be viewed as a test of the polarization scheme of the whole collider complex.
+We will explore both options and will make a selection based on the cost/benefit optimization.

 The longitudinal dynamics will be managed by an rf cavity running at 22.7 MHz or a higher harmonic and by an appropriate adjustment of the compaction factor.
 This will be determined and optimized in simulations.